bbauska/W3Cx-3of5/README.md

 <p align="center">
 <img src="./images/image083.webp?raw=true"
   style="width:65%"
-  alt="Example #2.
-How to track all possible events.." />
+  title="Example #2.
+How to track all possible events" alt="Example #2.
+How to track all possible events." /> &nbsp;
-&nbsp;

 <p>